JackNicholas/skye-ferry-demo/content/done-and-to-do.md

 * archive history page

-* add links and info to footer: heritage site
+* add links and info to footer: pop up modal for heritage site
 * add links and info to footer: company number
 * add links and info to footer: pop up modal for terms and conditions
 * add links and info to footer: delete "other stuff"